bartman/git-wip/README.markdown

 To use git-wip effectively, you should tie it into your editor so you don't have to remember to run git-wip manually.

-To add git-wip support to vim add the following to your `.vimrc`.
+To add git-wip support to vim you can install the provided vim plugin.

+    cp vim/plugin/git-wip ~/.vim/plugin/git-wip

+Alternatively, you can add the following to your `.vimrc`.
 Doing so will make it be invoked after every `:w` operation.

     augroup git-wip
       autocmd!
-      autocmd BufWritePost * :silent !git wip save "WIP from vim" --editor -- "%" augroup END
+      autocmd BufWritePost * :silent !cd "`dirname "%"`" && git wip save "WIP from vim" --editor -- "`basename "%"`" augroup END

 The `--editor` option puts git-wip into a special mode that will make it